lsst-sitcom/sitcomtn-091/index.rst

 Abstract
 ========

-This document describes the concept of operations for running the Auxiliary Telescope (AuxTel) in survey mode, which will become the primary mode for AuxTel.
+This document describes the concept of operations for running the Auxiliary Telescope (AuxTel) during survey data collection.
 Survey mode utilizes semi-autonomous, scheduler-driven operations and the roles, responsibilities, and expectations for this mode are defined.

 Guidelines for Operations
 =========================

 Survey mode is intended to be the primary mode for Auxiliary Telescope (AuxTel) operations.
-The central tenant of operations in this mode is that the AuxTel operations are secondary to any responsibilities the summit staff may have related to Simonyi Survey Telescope operations.
+The central tenant of operations in this mode is that the AuxTel and its data products are intended to support Simonyi Survey Telescope operations and the Legacy Survey of Space and Time, but AuxTel operations should not interfere with Simonyi Telescope Operations.

 This results in the following guidelines for operations in survey mode:

-- The observing staff are not required to actively monitor or report on incoming data quality, annotations can be added on a best-effort basis.
+- The observing staff are not required to actively monitor or report on incoming AuxTel data quality, annotations can be added on a best-effort basis.
 - Logging will be minimal and limited to short, narrative statements needed to report on changes during the night or provide context for faults and recovery attempts.
 - Faults will be recovered when observing staff have available time, and the AuxTel may remain in Standby state during the night for extended periods of time.
 Recorded Fault Loss time may be inflated due to inactivity.
 - Remote support will be available for emergencies on on-call and fault resolution on a best-effort basis.